vvkgautam9686/JarvisAI/README.md

 # Desktop Virtual Assistant (Jarvis) using Python & OpenAI API
-This project is a voice-controlled virtual assistant similar to Alexa, built using Python.
+This project is a voice-controlled virtual assistant similar to Alexa, built by using Python.
 It integrates speech recognition, text-to-speech, Wikipedia search, web browsing, and AI-powered chat capabilities using the OpenAI API.

 # Features
 Voice Commands: Recognizes and responds to user commands via speech.